hyundai-robotics/doc-hi6-sdk/book.md

 ![](../../_assets/panel_argosx.png)
-An example of panel_argosx.png (you can download and use this picture.)
+Example of panel_argosx.png (you can download and use this picture.)

 Now, let's run the virtual mainboard and virtual teach pendant.

-When you open the panel menu to add a new panel item, you can see a newly added ArogsX Vision menu item.
+When you open the panel menu to add a new panel item, you can see the newly added ArogsX Vision menu item.
 ![](../../_assets/image_54.png)

 When you select the menu, the monitoring panel we made will appear shortly.
+<br></br>
 ![](../../_assets/image_55.png)